BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 | NVIDIA-SMI 550.54.15              Driver Version: 550.54.15      CUDA Version: 12.4     |
 |-----------------------------------------+------------------------+----------------------+
 ...

-# CUDA version is 12.4, so run the following command to properly install FEW with support for CUDA 12.4
-$ pip install fastemriwaveforms-cuda12x 'nvidia-cuda-runtime-cu12==12.4.*'
 ```

 Now, in a python file or notebook: